Normal male testosterone levels

-Here we will look at the history behind these values and how they are measured.
+Here we will look at normal male testosterone levels.
+We will also look at the history behind these values and how they are measured.
 We will look at why they are not a good indicator of low testosterone when used alone or relied on entirely without taking symptoms into account.

 We will consider the importance of looking at more than just one value and how different factors can affect the amount of testosterone available for use by the body.